If I can squeeze it in today, I will explain to you what happened to your cowboys yesterday afternoon against the Philadelphia McNabs.

 Which is irrefutable.

-Any any weather storm, any anything, uh every every time the weather changes, it they can they can blame it on global warming.
+India, weather storm, anything, every time the weather changes, they can blame it on global warming.

 Exactly.

-That's how they can declare a global warming emergency because we the climate just did change.
+That's how they can declare a global warming emergency because the climate just did change.

 We just had climate change.

-Whoa, even though it's natural, and even though this is the by the way, the coal front that went through Florida, every year at the I've been there since 97, and last year was the first interruption in the trend.
+Whoa, even though it's natural, and even though this is the, by the way, the cold front that went through Florida, every year at the, I've been there since 97, and last year was the first interruption in the trend.

-It happened at Thanksgiving last year, but it it right on schedule.
+It happened at Thanksgiving last year, but it's right on schedule.

 Here it's arrived.